kensanata/oddmuse6/README.md

 ```
 mkdir css
-cp Oddmuse/resources/css/default.css css/
+cp resources/css/default.css css/
 cat - << EOF >> css/default.css
 body {
   background: black;
   color: green;
 }
 EOF
-ODDMUSE_HOST=localhost ODDMUSE_PORT=8000 perl6 -I Oddmuse/lib Oddmuse/service.p6
+ODDMUSE_HOST=localhost ODDMUSE_PORT=8000 perl6 -I lib service.p6
 ```

-This works because now we're not using `cro` to launch the process and thus `Oddmuse/.cro.yml` isn't being used and thus the environment defined in that file isn't being used.
+This works because now we're not using `cro` to launch the process and thus `.cro.yml` isn't being used and thus the environment defined in that file isn't being used.
 That's why we had to provide our own host and port, and that's why the modified `default.css` from the local `css` directory is being used.

 Taking it from here should be easy: the `templates` directory and the `images` directory work just the same.